 The Conservation Leadership Corps training program provides excellent training to students who are interested in conservation and environmental policy.
 The training program focuses on leadership, policy communication and advocacy, policy analysis and development, and policy presentation skills.

-More information and the application can be found at https://wiwf.org/clc/.
+More information can be found at https://wiwf.org/clc/.